Vacharaesorn Vivacharawongse: Political and cultural interest

 Vacharaesorn has been a notable promoter of Buddhist and Thai art and culture within the United States, participating in various activities to promote Thai culture in Los Angeles and New York.
 During the COVID-19 pandemic on 4 April 2020, he encouraged the Thai government to implement policies to support people affected by the pandemic.
 On 6 August 2023, he posted pictures of his meeting with former German president, Christian Wulff.

 Vacharaesorn has been supportive of the Thai monarchy.
 Following his visit to a New York exhibition, he has called for open discussion on the nation's stringent laws against insulting the royal family.

 On 8 December 2023, he visited Surao Kae Rai School, an Islamic elementary school in Bang Nam Priao district of Chachoengsao province, to grant scholarships to students.

 Succession

-As Princess Bajrakitiyabha remains in a coma, Vajiralongkorn is under pressure to resolve the succession deadlock.
+Since before Princess Bajrakitiyabha's death, Vajiralongkorn has been under pressure to resolve the succession deadlock.
 In Thailand, the monarch designates their successor, something Vajiralongkorn has not done.
-It is widely believed that Vacharaesorn will be selected to fill the succession vacuum.
+Stripped of his royal titles, Vacharaesorn is not currently in the line of succession, but some believe he will be selected to fill the succession vacuum.

 In March 2024, The Daily Beast published an article claiming that Vacharaesorn was married to American civil servant Elisa Garafano and had two children with her.
 Succession laws in Thailand states that royals “shall be excluded from the line of succession” if they are “married to a foreign consort."
 In 2024, Vacharaesorn said in public that he divorced Garafano, but a source states they're still legally married.